morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 - After uninstalling, delete the old "vbox.sys" drivers from the mentioned directory.

-- Install the latest version of VirtualBox and the Extension Pack.
+- Go to Step 1: Install VirtualBox and the Extension Pack and then continue with the additional steps.

-- Repeat the USB settings configuration mentioned earlier, if necessary.

 - Launch Kali, and the adapter should now function correctly.

 By following these steps, you should be able to resolve any issues with the adapter's compatibility with Kali on VirtualBox.
-Also, you're welcome for the shortcuts ;)

-If you have ideas to improve the above guide, please in `Issues`.
+If you have ideas to improve this guide, please post in `Issues`.